-Ayala, Wiggins lead Maryland past No. 9 Wisconsin 70-64
+Ayala, Wiggins lead Maryland past No. 6 Wisconsin 70-64

 Maryland: The Terrapins came into the game 0-2 in the conference with an upcoming stretch that includes Michigan, Indiana, Iowa and Illinois.
 It was a much-needed win in a tough stretch to open conference play.

 Wisconsin: The Badgers dropped 85 points in Michigan State three days earlier.
-But its offense struggled to get on track at times.
+But its offense struggled to get on track at times, and its defense was shoddy.
+Maryland scored more than 1.1 points per possession.

 UP NEXT